* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store Peking duck

 To store Peking duck, first let it cool to room temperature to prevent condensation from building up.
-Then tightly wrap the pieces in plastic wrap or place it in an airtight container and store the duck in the fridge.
-Peking duck will last 3-4 days in the fridge.
+Then tightly wrap the pieces in plastic wrap or place them in an airtight container and store the duck in the fridge for 3-4 days.

 Can you freeze Peking duck?